jwdotpark/2021_fall/practical_ds_a/portfolio.md

 - If characters do match, keep going
 - If character matching complete, increment the count of matches
 - return the count of matches
--
+- The best case would be `O(n)` and the worst would show exponential growth of `O(n^2)`

 ### Sorting
 #### What is Sorting?
 - It is a process of rearranging the items in a collection so that the items are in order.
 - e.g.
-  - sorting numbers from small to large
+  - Numbers from small to large
-  - sorting names in alphabetical order
+  - Names in alphabetical order
-  - sorting items in a yearly basis
+  - Items in a yearly basis
-  - sorting objects in a price basis
+  - Objects in a price basis
   - [Visualization](https://www.youtube.com/watch?v=kPRA0W1kECg) and [Comparison](https://www.toptal.com/developers/sorting-algorithms) on various sorting algorithms
   - Efficiency is depend on the shape of the data, the number of items and the number of comparisons.
 #### Bubble Sort
 - Not very efficient, but it's a good example of how to implement a sorting algorithm.
 - It's called bubble because largest value bubbles up to the top.

 ##### How it works?
 - It loops through each item and compares it to the next item.